-The results show that two of the sites exceed the annual mean objective of $40\mu g/m^3$.
-These are site number 57, situated in North Bridge Street and site number 117, situated in Holmeside.
-Both tubes are situated at approximately 2.5 metres on the building façade.
-The relevant receptor in the case of North Bridge Street is a flat at the first floor level.
+The results show that one of the sites exceed the annual mean objective of $40\mu g/m^3$.
+This was site number 117, situated in Holmeside.
+The tube is situated at approximately 2.5 metres on the building façade.
 In Holmeside there is not a relevant receptor at the location of the tube.
 It was put into position to monitor levels due to expected development of the area known as the Holmeside Triangle.
 As yet there have been no planning applications granted for this area but this department will ensure that suitable Air Quality Assessments are carried out in connection with any development introducing new receptors to the area.